Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Plate

+**Flight**: You gain the ability to cast fly on yourself once a day without spending mana.

-**Flight**: You gian +5 feet movement speed and you don't have disadvantage on stealth checks using this plate amror.
+You don't have disadvantage on stealth checks when wielding this armor.

 While wielding this armor you gain +1 to your armor class.